DuaneYaiser/DrumbitGrader/README.md

 Wish list:

-A GUI for students to input Team number, first name, and last name, from which the file name is then give for grader to read when students attach file when submitting.
+A GUI for students to input Team number, first name, and last name, from which the file name is then given for grader to read when students attach file when submitting.

 A more thorough filename checker (try/except, etc.) and adjuster to strip spaces, analyze several separators (currently using only comma), capitalize first letter and first letter following